-Budgeted cost: £45,000
+Budgeted cost: £20,000

 Activity Evidence that supports this approach Challenge number(s) addressed CPD 'Supporting high quality teaching is pivotal in improving children's outcomes.
 Indeed, research tells us that high quality teaching can narrow the disadvantage gap.
 It is therefore hugely encouraging to see a host of new initiatives and reforms that recognise the importance of teacher quality such as the Early Career Framework and the new National Professional Qualifications.
-These exemplify a growing consensus that promoting effective professional development (PD) plays a crucial role in improving classroom practice and pupil outcomes, and this guidance further reflects this, offering recommendations on how to improve professional development and design and select more impactful PD.'
-Effective Professional Development EEF (educationendowmentfoundation.org.uk) Teacher-professional-development.pdf (d2tic4wvo1iusb.cloudfront.net) 1, 3, 4, 5 EAL practitioner (HLTA) Small group tuition has an impact by providing additional support that is targeted at pupil needs.
+These exemplify a growing consensus that promoting effective professional development (PD) plays a crucial role in improving classroom practice and pupil outcomes, and this guidance further reflects this, offering recommendations on how to improve professional development EEF (educationendowmentfoundation.org.uk) Teacher-professional-development.pdf (d2tic4wvo1iusb.cloudfront.net) 1, 3, 4, 5 EAL practitioner (HLTA) Small group tuition has an impact by providing additional support that is targeted at pupil needs.
 The reduction in the ratio of pupils to teacher compared to a regular classroom setting also allows for closer interaction between educators and pupils.
-When implementing small group tuition, schools should consider how to ensure that these active ingredients have a positive impact through: • Accurately identifying the pupils that require additional support. • Understanding the learning gaps of the pupils that receive small group tuition and using this knowledge to select curriculum content appropriately. • Ensuring teachers are well-prepared for having high quality interactions with pupils, such as delivering well-planned feedback. • Ensuring that small group tuition is well-linked to classroom content.
-Small group tuition EEF (educationendowmentfoundation.org.uk) 1,3,4,5
+When implementing small group tuition, schools should consider how to ensure that these active ingredients have a positive impact through: Accurately identifying the pupils that require additional support.
+Understanding the learning gaps of the pupils that receive small group tuition and using this knowledge to select curriculum content appropriately.
+Ensuring teachers are well-prepared for having high quality interactions with pupils, such as delivering well-planned feedback.
+Ensuring that small group tuition is well-linked to classroom content.
+1,3,4,5